Coastal Skipper

 A coastal skipper is a yachtsman or woman who has the ability to skipper a yacht in coastal waters by day or night.
-There is a shorebased course which provides the background knowledge required, a practical course which teaches the skills and techniques required, and a Certificate of Competence.
+There is a shore-based course which provides the background knowledge required, a practical course which teaches the skills and techniques required, and a Certificate of Competence.

 While the qualification originated in the United Kingdom, the course is taught worldwide.

 Recognised sailing Schools authorised to conduct the training can be found on the RYA website.

 RYA Coastal Skipper Practical Sailing Course

 This is a course for potential skippers and those attending should already have a good knowledge of the theory of navigation and meteorology, and have a level of experience approaching that for the Coastal Skipper Certificate of Competence.
 The course may be taken in tidal and non-tidal versions.